shreyas-jk/Amazon-Review-Scrapper/README.md

 # Why is it not fetching reviews?
 This script works!
 But there's a limit! (not set by me but Amazon).

-After running the script successfully for multiple times, Amazon revokes the privilege for reading their HTML source and thus the script won't be able to scrape it anymore.
-The privilge will be reset after certain sometime (maybe 24 hours).
-In that case, you can try using VPN or sadly, just wait for a day :(
+After running the script successfully for multiple times, Amazon revokes the privilege of reading their HTML source and thus the script won't be able to scrape it anymore.
+The privilge resets after a certain period (maybe 24 hours).
+In that case, you can try using VPN or sadly, just wait for a day.

-To check if that's the case for not retrieve thet data, on running the script generates a file names 'lastcall.txt', which is basically the raw HTML file.
+To check if that's the case for not retrieve thet data, on running the script generates a file names 'lastcall.txt', which is basically the raw HTML file of the last request call.

 ## Note
 The [url] needs to be the Amazon product url, not the review page url.